DND-DRDC-RDDC/OS_PyCoMod/README.md

 Each call to the plotter's *plot* function must specify a run and an output.
 The run is identified by indexing the run manager with the run label used earlier.
 The output must be one of the outputs that was specified in the model using *_set_output*.
 Outputs can be summed together, e.g. *S + I + R* in the last line, above.

+Note that the examples provided here are primarily designed to illustrate the features of SIRplus.

 # Stochastic model elements